 Camera's internal memory was insufficient.
 Try one of the following.

-- Format the memory card in the camera (p.
+- Perform a low-level format of the memory card in the camera (p.
 49). - Lower the recorded pixels (p.
 86). - Use a memory card capable of recording at high speeds.

 Zoom does not operate.